Introduction to Kyrgyzstan

 Kyrgyzstan

-Travel to Kyrgyzstan
+Travel Guide to Kyrgyzstan

 Kyrgyzstan has a very unique tradition when it comes to cuisine.
 Tending to livestock is a big part of their culture.
 As a result, there are many delicious meat dishes available here.
 Some of their most popular ingredients include mutton, horse meat, and beef.